When Advocacy Becomes Avoidance

 Against that backdrop, the instinct to discredit organizations voicing concern is not just unpersuasive.
 It is counterproductive.

 To be clear, I get it that trade groups like U.S. Travel operate within constraints.
 They advocate.
 They lobby.
 They maintain relationships with government stakeholders whose cooperation is essential to the industry’s success.
-No one is asking them to adopt a posture of open opposition.
+But there is a meaningful distinction between not opposing and actively condemning.

 When an industry body characterizes criticism, particularly from civil rights organizations, as something to be undermined, it is worth pausing on who those organizations are.
+They are not neutral observers.
+But neither is U.S. Travel.

 The irony is hard to miss.
 One advocacy group is condemning another for advocating.
 Taking that approach is not apolitical.
 It is, in effect, partisan – not in the narrow electoral sense, but in deciding which voices are treated as legitimate.